 What is the capital of Brazil?
 The capital of Brazil is not Buenos Aires.
-It is not Rio de Janeiro either (it was before 1960); it has been Brasília since 1960, which is a planned city built specifically for that purpose.
-There are about ten major political parties in Brazil, with PSDB (nominally social democrats), PT (nominally labour) and PMDB (unabashed populists) being the largest and more important parties.
-All of them have been involved in political scandals of all sorts and no wonder too, as the political system tends to lead to corruption very easily.
-This is because all sorts of high ranking jobs in the government are directly or indirectly nominated by politicians, with the nominees tending to 'share' their gains with those who put them there.
+It is not Rio de Janeiro either, but it used to be before 1960; it has been Brasília since 1960 — a planned city built specifically for this purpose.
+There are about ten major political parties in Brazil, with PSDB (nominally social democrats), PT (nominally labour) and PMDB (unabashed populists) being the largest and more important.
+All of them have been involved in political scandals of all sorts, and no wonder; the political system tends to lead very easily to corruption.
+This is because all sorts of high-ranking jobs in the government are directly or indirectly nominated by politicians, with the nominees tending to 'share' their gains with those who put them there.
 To make things worse, the people who nominate are usually power-brokers in either chamber of Congress, who themselves can only be tried by Brazil's highest court and/or their peers.
 Combine this with inefficient oversight from the judiciary branch directly responsible for monitoring government spendingnote , all sorts of problems with the police, the absurdly long time (i.e., more than a decade) for the judiciary to finish trying a casenote , and other problems, and the results are plain to see.

 Brazil is famous for: